paulca55/markdown-docs/Web Development Tools.md

 #### VS Code User Settings

-See the **VS Code User Settings** section in the global install instructions above to setup VS Code to use PHPCS and WPCS.
+See the **VS Code User Settings** section in the global install instructions above to setup VS Code to use PHPCS, PHPCBF and WPCS.

 ## VS Code